jonnieey/VimbreWriter/README.md

 ### Known differences/issues

-If you are familiar with vi/vim, then vimbrewriter should give very few surprises.
-However, there are some differences, primarily due to word processor-text editor differences or limitations of the LibreOffice API and/or my patience.
-- I'm pretty sure I broke `dit`
-- Currently, I am using LibreOffice's built-in word/sentence movement which differs from vi's.
-It's sort of broken now but I plan to fix it eventually.
-- The concept of lines in a text editor is not quite analogous to that of a word processor.
-I made my best effort to incorporate the line analogy while keeping the spirit of word processing.
+- tag block deletion doesn't work, but I don't believe it's necessary, especially given the `iu` and `au` functionality.
+- Movement will differ between Vi and LibreOffice.
+The goal is close enough.
 - Unlike vi/vim, movement keys will wrap to the next line
-    - Due to line wrapping, you may find your cursor move up/down a line for commands that would otherwise leave you in the same position (such as `dd`) this has mostly been  mitigated but a side effect is `dd` will not deleted entire paragraphs
+- Due to line wrapping, you may find your cursor move a bit for commands that that would otherwise leave you in the same position (such as `dd`) this has mostly been mitigated but a side effect is `dd` will not deleted entire paragraphs

-vimbrewriter is new, so it is bound to have plenty of bugs.
-Please let me know if you run into anything!
+### I found a bug/How do I help
+- If you find a bug or have a suggestion follow these simple steps:
+    - check if there's a pre-existing issue
+        - If there is and the issue is closed, I didn't want to deal with it
+            - either create a pull request or create an issue
+        - If there is and it's open, give information on that issue!
+    - No issue?
+Create one!
+    - If you know how to program, create a pull request
+        - It is best to create an issue first, or explain what the code is doing
+    - profit

 ### License